mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/outro.md

 Learn to vibe or learn to code (again).
 But whatever you do, do it together.

+*"Vibe coding"* started as Andrej Karpathy's term for describing what you want while AI handles implementation.
+We've expanded it into *vibe everything*—describing the world you want while building the power to create it.

+The robots already took your job.
+Now let's take back the future.

 The future is fully automated.
 Whether it serves human flourishing or corporate extraction depends on what you do next.

 Your move.